 Did you know that in New Zealand there are 28 species of native bees and 13 species of introduced bees?
-We’re trying to do our part in Wellington to protect these important pollinators.
+They play an important role in pollination, providing us beautiful plants to enjoy and delicious kai to eat.

-Every September, Wellington City Council and Apiculture NZ (ApiNZ) invites the whole community to get involved and help raise awareness about the importance of bees for our economy, environment and food production systems.
+Every September, Wellington City Council and Apiculture NZ (ApiNZ) invite the whole community to get involved and help raise awareness about the importance of bees for our economy, environment and food production systems.

 Get involved in Bee Aware Month

 This year’s theme is Bee Aware: Sharing knowledge for a better future, where we can connect and learn about Aotearoa New Zealand’s unique bee context and population.
 Whether it be through beekeeper Q&A, exhibitions, or honey workshops, we invite you to join us and learn how we can all contribute to a bright Bee future.

 Register your event: